Kishan-Ved/portfolio/_posts/2024-06-06-PyCon_proposal.md

     - Exhibiting how the user can change the backend to C++ (from regular Python)
  - Conclusion and  Takeaways (2 minutes)
     - Summarizing the key points covered in the talk.
-    - Encouraging attendees to extend their Python codes/packages by using Python C API.
+    - Encouraging attendees to extend their Python codes/packages with C++ by using the Python C API.
  - Q&A session (5 minutes)
     - Allowing attendees to ask questions related to Python C API and PyDataStructs.
     - Engaging in discussions and providing clarifications as needed.